You are here

 Deputy District Judge (Magistrates Courts)

 The JAC has been asked to identity 30 candidates to recommend for the post of Deputy District Judge (Magistrates' Courts).
-This competition is expected to launch in September.
+This competition is expected to launch on 20 September.

 About the role